cimt-ag/data_vault_pipelinedescription/documentation/Reference_of_core_syntax_elements.md

 **prio_for_column_position**
 (optional, default is 50000)
 <br>*will be implemented later*
 <br>Defines the position of the column in the table declaration.
-Columns of the same prio will be orderd alphabetically by the column name.
+Columns of the same prio will be ordered alphabetically by the column name.

 **prio_for_row_order**
 (optional, default is 50000)